rgknp/AIDayLabs/lab01.3_customvision02/0_README.md

 Custom Vision services

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-            string trainingKey = "<<enter your training key here>>";
+            string trainingKey = "<enter your training key here>";
-            string predictionKey = "<<enter your prediction key here>>";
+            string predictionKey = "<enter your prediction key here>";
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ### Step 4: Create code that will enable the application to use the object detection domain

-To set the application to make use of the objection domain, under the line "// Find the object detection domain" write code that will create a variable named domains using the GetDomains method of the trainingApi
+To set the application to make use of the objection domain, under the line "// Find the object detection domain" write code that will create a variable named "domains" using the GetDomains method of the trainingApi

 ### Step 5: Create a project named Object Detection Project